kjroelke/transistor-podcast-fetcher/README.md

 # Transistor Podcast Fetcher

 A quick plugin that will fetch the latest episodes from the Transistor API and import them into WordPress.
+Originally built for [The Janchi Show](https://janchishow.com), this plugin is being slowly refactored into a more robust, standalone plugin.

 # Changelog